Last updated October 2021

 If a demand for payment is accompanied by threats such that you fear loss of life, physical injury or liberty, ALWAYS, put safety first and make the payment and as soon as practicable report the circumstances to the relevant director.

-The Company will ensure that its business partners and agents comply with these rules.
+The Group will ensure that its business partners (see paragraph 7 below for what this covers) are informed and are asked to comply with these rules.

-The Accounts department will keep a register of corporate hospitality/entertaining and gifts given and received.
-It is the express duty of all employees to notify the Financial Controller of the giving or receiving of gifts and, in each instance, as soon as is reasonably practicable; or prior to the even where approval is required in accordance with paragraph 2.4.
-Please note that business entertaining of £60 per person or less (£400 total) need not be registered unless with the same party(ies) on more than one occasion within a 12 month period.
+The Accounts department will keep a register of corporate hospitality/entertaining and gifts given and/or received via the expense’s procedures.
+It is the express duty of all employees to notify the Financial Controller of the giving or receiving of gifts and, in each instance, as soon as is reasonably practicable; or prior to the event where approval is required in accordance with paragraph 4.7.
+Please note that business entertaining of £60 per person (or less £400 total) need not be registered unless with the same party(ies) on more than one occasion within a 12-month period.

-The definition of a business partner is broad, and could include agents, distributors, joint venture partners or supply chain partners who act on behalf of the Company.
-The Company is ultimately responsible for ensuring that business partners who act on our behalf are compliant with this policy as well as any local laws.
+The definition of a business partner is broad, and could include agents, distributors, joint venture partners or supply chain partners who act on behalf of the Group (or any Group company).
+The Group is ultimately responsible for ensuring that business partners who act on our behalf are compliant with this policy as well as any local laws.
 Ignorance or “turning a blind eye” is not an excuse.